jawknee59/Food-Hall/README.md

 # User Story

-- This is a food application meant to provide recipes and allow users to leave reveiews on the same
+- This is a food application meant to provide recipes and allow users to leave reviews on the same
 - Users will have to sign-up and login to access the content and leave reviews

 BONUS
 - Customers can also place orders for a dish that they like.
 For this they will be able to add the recipe to the cart
-- They will see addtional sections - 'About' and 'Contact us',  in the footer section
+- They will see addtional sections - 'About' and 'Contact us' section

 # Technologies Used